raabsm/WebDashboard/README.md

+Note: Most of code is in "logging" branch, so for the most part just ignore the master branch

-OVERVIEW: I creaed a WebPage that asks the user to input a city name, and then queries data from three different APIs, then renders that API information onto a new WebPage once all the data is collected.
+OVERVIEW: I created a WebPage that asks the user to input a city name, and then queries data from three different APIs, then renders that API information onto a new WebPage once all the data is collected.

 Initially, the mainPage.html is rendered, which asks the user to input a city.
 From there, I accumulate all of the JSON information using python requests library, then format that information onto the template dashboard.html.
 When run without errors, the dashboard presents information on the weather, top 10 restaurants, and nearby airports of the user-inputted city.